- Benefits of good nutrition during cancer treatment

 High-calorie, high-protein shake and drink recipes

-If you need more calories or have trouble swallowing, you might try the following recipes – but keep in mind that they might not be right for everyone.
+If you need more calories or have trouble swallowing, try the following recipes – but keep in mind that they might not be right for everyone.
 If you want to increase calories but not fat, use reduced-fat dairy products.
-If you are eating well and maintaining your weight, there is no reason to increase your calorie intake.
+If you are eating well and maintaining your weight, there’s no reason to increase your calorie intake.

 Follow these basic instructions for the drink recipes:

 - Place all ingredients in a blender container, or mix in a large container with a hand-held blender.